 Oxy's Alumni Gymnasium offers a 1,600-square-foot, state-of-the-art fitness center open to the entire student body, along with access to the pool and track.
 In addition to the college's Division III varsity sports teams, Oxy has club and intramural teams open to all students.

 The College is a member of the NCAA Division III Southern California Intercollegiate Athletic Conference (SCIAC).
 There are 21 varsity sports at Oxy, 11 for women and 10 for men.

 - Women's sports: basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, volleyball and water polo.

-- Men's sports: baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, track and field and water polo.
+- Men's sports: baseball, basketball, cross country, golf, soccer, swimming and diving, tennis, track and field and water polo.